evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 ## The perfect world

-In a perfect world, HTTP/3 is already widely available, improving performance even further, browsers have a standard mechansim to send [cache digests][5], clients inform the server of the link-relationships they want, allowing API servers to push any resources clients may need, as early as possible, and domain-wide origin policies are a thing.
+In a perfect world, HTTP/3 is already widely available, improving performance even further, browsers have a standard mechanism to send [cache digests][5], clients inform the server of the link-relationships they want, allowing API servers to push any resources clients may need, as early as possible, and domain-wide origin policies are a thing.